Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/008-singular-plural-logic-clones.md

 * **Ensure Consistent Syntax**: Standardize the parameter handling syntax across all step definitions to improve readability and maintainability.

 ## Code Examples
+To understand this smell, please refer to the Gherkin code as well as the code in the implementation in one of the programming languages.
+It makes the most sense if the scenarios and the implementation are both read together.

 ### Gherkin
 ```gherkin